Shawn Roll, PhD, OTR/L, CWCE, RMSK

 CONCLUSIONS: There is a need for studies investigating redesign of equipment and workstations or interventions with DMS and VT specifically focused on improving adjustability and improved positioning of sonographers in order to reduce shoulder discomfort while performing job demands.

 Evans, K. D., Roll, S. C., Volz, K. R., & Freimer, M. (2012).
-Relationship between intraneural vascular flow measured with ultrasound and carpal tunnel syndrome diagnosis based on electro diagnostic testing.
+Relationship between intraneural vascular flow measured with sonography and carpal tunnel syndrome diagnosis based on electrodiagnostic testing.
 Journal of Ultrasound in Medicine, 31, 729-736.
+Link to full text

 OBJECTIVES: The purpose of this study was to document and analyze intraneural vascular flow within the median nerve using power and spectral Doppler sonography and to determine the relationship of this vascular flow with diagnosis of carpal tunnel syndrome based on electrodiagnostic testing.

 METHODS: Power and spectral Doppler sonograms in the median nerve were prospectively collected in 47 symptomatic and 44 asymptomatic subjects.
 Doppler studies were conducted with a 12-MHz linear transducer.
 Strict inclusion criteria were established for postexamination assessment of waveforms; routine quality assurance was completed; electrodiagnostic tests were conducted on the same day as sonographic measurements; and the skin temperature was controlled.
 Included waveforms were categorized by location and averaged by individual for comparative analysis to electrodiagnostic testing.